autonity/aut/README.md

 ### Installation

+You need:
+- Python 3.8 or 3.9 (at the time of writing, 3.10+ is incompatible with the latest stable version of the `web3.py` dependency)
-You need Python >=3.8, and a recent version of [pipx](https://pypa.github.io/pipx/) installed.
-The `aut` tool can then be installed as a pipx package isolated in its own environment.
+- a recent version of [pipx](https://pypa.github.io/pipx/)

+The `aut` tool can then be installed as a pipx package isolated in its own environment:
 ```console
 $ pipx install https://github.com/autonity/autcli.git
 ```